Three ways a father can supercharge kids with starry hope

 I don’t know if he ever used the word “mentor.”

-So dad did the same for me, my brother and sister.
+So dad did the same for me, my brother, and my sister.

 He told us that good decisions lead to a good life.